m-rphy/python_projects/README.md

 # python_projects

-This is an assortment of fun projects that I've built when I first started coding.
-The projects range form messing around with string manipulation, to more advanced ideas of scientific computing like multiprocessing and vercotization of algorithms (still fairly elementary).
-There is also code that calculates regressions and other AI tools, as well as the basics of manipulating files within a program and incorporating hardware, like solar cells, and thermometers.
+This is an assortment of fun projects that goes over different methods of scientific computing in python.
+The projects range from programs that solve any static differential equations, to fourier transformations, and more advanced ideas of scientific computing like multiprocessing and vercotization of algorithms.
+It is not only calculations though, some files also include component hardware like solar cells, and thermometers.

+In addtion to the scientific computing programs, the repo also includes a file that calculates regressions and imple neural networks from scratch.

 Thanks for taking a look, and if you have any questions, feel free to reach out.